lqez/rogrepos/README.md

 ## Options

-Rogrepos find outdated repositories from GitHub, over 365 days by default.
+Rogrepos finds outdated repositories from GitHub, over 365 days by default.
 If you want to filter older projects, use `days` option.

 ```
 $ rogrepos --days=1024